Demogoblin: Publication history

 Demogoblin first appeared as Demogoblin in Web of Spider-Man #86 (March 1992), and had previously appeared as an unnamed demon in Spectacular Spider-Man #147.
-He was created by Gerry Conway and Sal Buscema.

 Fictional character biography

-Demogoblin was originally an unnamed demon who inhabited Limbo and was banished there eons ago for unknown reasons.
-His essence was fused with the Hobgoblin (Jason Macendale) when Jason asked N'astirh for more power in exchange for his soul.
-As a part of Hobgoblin, he infected Moon Knight with a demonic virus that would slowly mutate him, and fought the Ghost Rider and John Blaze, eventually being defeated by Blaze's hellfire gun and Ghost Rider's mystical chain.
-Hobgoblin quickly realized being possessed by a demon was less than beneficial, and, thanks to the effects of the hellfire and mystical chain, managed to expel his demon half, creating the Demogoblin, a darker, mystical version of the Hobgoblin persona.
+Demogoblin is originally an unnamed demon who inhabited Limbo and was banished there eons ago for unknown reasons.
+His essence is fused with the Hobgoblin (Jason Macendale) when Macendale asks N'astirh for more power in exchange for his soul.
+Macendale later expels the demon from his body, creating the Demogoblin, a darker, mystical version of the Hobgoblin persona.

-Demogoblin believed himself to be on a holy mission, and killed everyone whom he deemed a sinner.
-However, his definition of sinner is extreme and excludes only children.
+Demogoblin believed himself to be on a holy mission and killed everyone whom he deemed a sinner; however, his definition of a sinner is extreme and excludes only children.
 He often tried to kill heroes and even holy men.
 He claimed that he was a member of a demonic group known as the "Righteous"—demons who sought redemption for their sins as self-proclaimed servants of the Lord by exterminating other demons and destroying evil wherever they found it.

-Once freed from the Hobgoblin, Demogoblin next fought and was defeated by Spider-Man and Macendale as the Hobgoblin.
-He then joined with the Spider-Man doppelganger and tried to kill the Hobgoblin, but they retreated under the sewer depths when opposed by Spider-Man, Venom, Ghost Rider, and Blaze.

-Demogoblin then confronted Moon Knight, trying to possess his body, which was ravaged by Demogoblin's bloodlink virus from the previous confrontation with the Hobgoblin.
-Moon Knight was saved from the virus due to the intervention of Dr. Strange and Mr. Fantastic.